Validation of self-reported vaccination status among adult patients in private, public, and managed care health care settings

 The Rocky Mountain Prevention Research Center of the Colorado School of Public Health and the Alliance of Colorado Community Health Workers, Patient Navigators and Promotores de Salud (the Alliance) have joined forces to create a steering committee for

-and/or community outreach and engagement.
-The Steering Committee’s purpose is to review programs and evidence to support the CPCRN project goal of better identification of those who are high risk for cancer based on genetic
+and engagement.
+The Steering Committee’s purpose is to review programs and evidence to support the CPCRN project goal of better identification of those who are high risk for cancer based on genetic and familial syndromes.

 The Cancer Prevention and Control Research Network (CPCRN) is a national network of academic, public health, and community partners who work together to reduce the burden of cancer, especially among those disproportionately affected.
 Its members conduct community-based participatory cancer research across its eight network centers, crossing academic affiliations and geographic boundaries.
 The CPCRN is a thematic research network of the Prevention Research Centers (PRCs), which are CDC’s flagship program for preventing and controlling chronic diseases.
 The Rocky Mountain Prevention Center is a member of the CPCRN network, as the Principal Investigator Dr. Betsy Risendal noted, "Experts have long indicated that up to half of all cancers could be prevented if we could only apply what is already known.
 While there are many available evidence-based programs and interventions aimed at improving the delivery of risk-based cancer care, the uptake and delivery of these programs remains relatively low.
 What I'm most excited about is the opportunity we have with this project to understand and implement what the community and providers think is needed to address this important topic."